CDM-Robotics/scoutingWebsite/README.md

 # scoutingWebsite
-This is the repo for the scouting website
+This is the second repo for the scouting website (bc the other one failed miserably...)